What is fatty liver disease?

-An early sign of liver disease is binge eating, either feeling hungry all the time or having an intense craving for sugars.
+One of the early fatty liver symptoms is binge eating, either feeling hungry all the time or having an intense craving for sugars.
 These eating habits only add to the fat that is already accumulating in your liver.
 “We have to be cognizant of what we’re eating because we are what we eat,” Dr. Loomba says.
 “And if we consume excess calories, especially calories that are sugar-rich or carbohydrate-rich, over a long period of time, it will have negative consequences.”
 He recommends keeping a food log of what you eat every day to track your sugar and fat intake.
-This will help you to see if your eating habits are a fatty liver symptom you need to watch out for.
+This will help you to see if your eating habits are something you need to watch out for.
 These are signs that your liver is in big trouble.